 Address: 400 Rinkacho, Higashiyama Ward

-Admission: Free for temple grounds; 400 yen for Hojo Garden; 300 yen for Yuzen-en Garden; 500 yen for both gardens; 8oo yen for night illumination
+Admission: Free for temple grounds; 400 yen for Hojo Garden; 300 yen for Yuzen-en Garden; 500 yen for both gardens; 800 yen for night illumination

-A word of caution, though: due to ill-mannered, disruptive tourists, a photography ban was imposed at Genko-an last autumn.
-It remains to be seen if the ban will also be in effect this year, but you might want to keep that in mind.
+A word of caution: due to ill-mannered tourists, a photography ban has been imposed at Genko-an in recent years.
+It remains to be seen if the ban will still be in effect this autumn, but you might want to keep that in mind.
 But don’t let a possible or actual photography ban stop you from going; just taking in and remembering the beauty of a place with your own senses is becoming a lost skill nowadays, but it is a valuable one nonetheless.

 Address: 47 Kita-Takagamine-cho, Takagamine, Kita Ward